rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-clusters-from-hosted-kubernetes-providers/eks.md

 ### EBS CSI Driver addon Permissions

-Permissions required for Rancher to install the Amazon EBS CSI Driver add-on.
+The following are the required permissions for installing the Amazon EBS CSI Driver add-on.

 ```json
 {